Three Plants That Could Replace Opioids in Pain Treatment

 Wild lettuce appears to be safe for most people in small amounts.
 Wild lettuce may cause an allergic reaction in people who have allergies to ragweed and related plants.
 If you have narrow angle glaucoma, it is advised to avoid wild lettuce because it contains a chemical that could worsen this condition.

 Wild lettuce can be taken as extract or as an herbal supplement.
 It’s unregulated by the FDA and legal everywhere.
+It can be found online and in herb shops.

 For information on a wild lettuce extract, click HERE